-Prerequisites: Math 312, 412; or EECS 280 and Math 465; or permission of instructor Frequency: Sporadically Student Body: Largely computer science concentrators with a few graduate students from other fields Credit: 3 Credits.
+Prerequisites: Math 312, 412; or EECS 280 and Math 465; or permission of instructor graduate students from other fields

+Student Body: Largely computer science concentrators with a few

 Recent Texts: Algorithm Design by Kleinberg and Tardos

 Many common problems from mathematics and computer science may be solved by applying one or more algorithms - well-defined procedures that accept input data specifying a particular instance of the problem and produce a solution.
 Students entering Math 416 typically have encountered some of these problems and their algorithmic solutions in a programming course.
 The goal here is to develop the mathematical tools necessary to analyze such algorithms with respect to their efficiency (running time) and correctness.
 Different instructors will put varying degrees of emphasis on mathematical proofs and computer implementation of these ideas.